A woman bypassed multiple security checkpoints to get on a Delta flight to Paris. Here’s what we know

 It’s unclear how the individual was able to bypass boarding stations before getting on the plane.

-Delta is working with law enforcement and conducting an investigation of its own, the airline said.
+Delta said it is working with law enforcement and conducting an investigation of its own.

 “Nothing is of greater importance than matters of safety and security,” a Delta spokesperson said in a statement.
 “That’s why Delta is conducting an exhaustive investigation of what may have occurred and will work collaboratively with other aviation stakeholders and law enforcement to that end.”